jesussantana/jesussantana/README.md

 - ✅ Passionate about Technology and Programming, since I discovered the code with a Sinclair ZX81.
-- ✅ Developer of Web Applications, with extensive experience in Management of commercial establishments.
+- ✅ Data Scientist & Developer, with extensive experience in Management..
-- ✅ My goal, to combine experience and training to make applications, with the best logic and usability.
+- ✅ I help companies make the best strategic and operational decisions through data analysis and predictive models.

 ---